open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/annotations.md

 name will be `<className>.<methodName>`, unless a name is provided as an argument to the annotation.

+If the return type of the method annotated by `@WithSpan` is one of the below "future promise" types, then the span will not be ended until the "future promise" completes.

+* java.util.concurrent.CompletableFuture
+* java.util.concurrent.CompletionStage
+* com.google.common.util.concurrent.ListenableFuture
+* org.reactivestreams.Publisher
+* reactor.core.publisher.Mono
+* reactor.core.publisher.Flux
+* io.reactivex.Completable
+* io.reactivex.Maybe
+* io.reactivex.Single
+* io.reactivex.Observable
+* io.reactivex.Flowable
+* io.reactivex.parallel.ParallelFlowable

 ## Adding attributes to the span with `@SpanAttribute`

 When a span is created for an annotated method the values of the arguments to